vyshak-git/VSD-SoC-Design-Workshop/README.md

 This opens the layout of the customm inverter.
 ![Screenshot from 2024-05-03 12-11-25](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/ac4a7e9e-3c0d-4d3c-b23b-0c58138ce665)

 We can explore the design and check the different parts of the inverter by placing the cursor at a region and pressing 'S'.
 This selects that region.
-Then we go to the tkcon window and type "what".
+Then we go to the tkcon window and type `what`.
 THis brings up the details of the region.
 ![Screenshot from 2024-05-03 16-28-58](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/a8a28787-f773-4fda-a369-9fd64fdbb1f3)
 As we can see it is an Nwell region.

 ##### 2. SPICE Deck
 Before proceeding with the spice simultion, we must extract the layout file.
 This creates an extraction file.
-This can be done by "extract all" command in tkcon.
+This can be done by `extract all` command in tkcon.
 ![Screenshot from 2024-05-03 16-47-54](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/09fbab46-1cae-4af4-96b9-2016d51ab4bb)

 After this we convert this extraction into a spice model using "ext2spice" command. cthresh and rthresh extracts the parascitic information too.